-Prune your hibiscus plant back to about 1/3 in early spring.
-When you move it back outdoors in spring let it adjust slowly to the increased light levels over 7-14 days.
+Prune your hibiscus plant to promote flowering to about 1/3 in early spring.
+When you move it back outdoors in spring, let it adjust slowly to the increased light levels over 7-14 days.

-Place your hibiscus into full sun for at least 6-8 hours a day.
+Place your hibiscus in full sun for at least 6-8 hours daily.
 When the new growth matures and gets more woody, flowers will start to build that can last from spring to autumn.

-Do not overfertilize your hibiscus as this will most likely promote lush green foliage and will reduce blooming.
+Do not overfertilize your Hibiscus; this will most likely promote lush green foliage and reduce blooming.

 - Fertilize every two weeks but not more often!

-Make sure to keep your hibiscus tidy and remove any debris around it as well as cutting off any dying leaves and blooms.
+Keep your hibiscus tidy, remove debris, and cut off dying leaves and blooms.
 Check your plants daily for deficiencies and pests.